Frequently Asked Questions

 You can start your program immediately after completing the enrollment process.
 The enrollment process includes filling out the enrollment form, setting up your password, taking the free English assessment test, if English is not your native language, and paying your monthly tuition fee.

 Students enrolled in the Technology programs cannot advance courses or Terms.
 New courses will become available only after completing all the courses listed within a Term and after the current Term (6 months) is concluded.
 In case a student is late completing all the courses within a Term, he or she can apply for an extension with no penalty or additional cost.

 Can I complete my program early?

-The time a student can complete the program is determined by how many terms (6 months) there are in the program.
-In other words, if a program has a total of 4 terms, the student can only complete their program in a aproximatly of two years.
+The time a student can complete the program is determined by how many Terms there are in the program.
+In other words, if a program has a total of 4 Terms, the student can only complete their program in a aproximatly of two years.

 How much time do I need to dedicate to my studies?

 Students enrolled in the Certificate Courses are free to study at their own pace.
 Students enrolled in the Associate and Bachelor degrees should dedicate 8 hours per week.
 Students enrolled in the Master's degrees should dedicate 12 hours per week.

 The Associate and Master's Degrees are higher education programs.
 Students enrolled in the Associate and Master's programs must take exams, write projects, and completed all the assignments.
 Students intending to enroll in an Associate program must present proof of high school completion or another secondary program.
 Students intending to enroll in a Master's program must present proof of completion of a higher education degree.